pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.7

+November 16, 2023

+- Changed the mini-map on the location details screen to be a link to open the main map centered on that venue.

 ### 5.3.6

 November 7, 2023